 1. Taxation by Citizenship.

-You may be surprised there on only 3 countries in the world that use this system, The United Stats of America, Eritrea and Hungary.
+You may be surprised there on only 2 countries in the world that use this system, The United States of America, Eritrea.
 These countries require their citizens to file taxes every year whether they are living in that country or not, and this is forever.
 And they must report worldwide taxable income, in addition to paying taxes in the country they are residing in.

 No, they are some exemptions, like for example USA citizens currently have an exemption on their first $100,000 of foreign income, but the money they earn over that, they must pay tax in their country of residence and to the US government.
 In some countries this could amount in a tax burden over 74% of income.
 This I find ridicules, to pay taxes to a country that you do not live in and that is not providing you any services, but maybe that is just me.